Last Man Standing - Lumberton

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Organizers provide multiple support options on course.
-There are two aid stations: an unmanned station on the back side of the course (mile 1) and a main aid station located near the finish area.
-Available supplies include water, electrolytes, pickle juice, cola, and snacks.
-A designated area near the start line is available for drop bags and athlete camps; organizers recommend bringing a small canopy and personal supplies for use between loops.
+The event includes two aid stations.
+One is an unmanned water stop on the back side of the course near mile 1.
+The main aid station is located near the finish area and offers water, electrolytes, pickle juice, cola, and snacks.
+Participants may use a designated area near the start line for drop bags and athlete camps; a small canopy is recommended to store personal gear and supplies.